Mitch Garver Player Props: Rangers vs. Cubs

-Mitch Garver -- 0-for-3 in his last game -- will be in action for the Texas Rangers versus the Chicago Cubs, with Justin Steele on the mound, on April 8 at 4:05 PM ET.
+On Sunday, Mitch Garver (on the back of going 0-for-2) and the Texas Rangers play the Chicago Cubs, whose starting pitcher will be Jameson Taillon.
+First pitch is at 2:20 PM ET.

-In his most recent game he had a hitless performance (0-for-3) against the Cubs.
+He had a hitless performance in his most recent game (0-for-2) against the Cubs.

 Mitch Garver Game Info & Props vs. the Cubs